Inductive Biases for Deep Learning of Higher-Level Cognition: Inductive biases based on higher-level cognition as a path towards systems that generalize better OOD

 \subsection{Semantic Variables Play a Causal Role and Knowledge about them is Modular}

-In natural environments, biological systems achieve sophisticated and scalable group behavior among vast numbers of independent organisms using simple control strategies, e.g. bird flocks, fish schools, and multi-cellular organisms.
-Such biological phenomena have inspired the design of several distributed multi-agent systems, for example, swarm robotic systems, sensor networks, and modular robots.
+Biological phenomena such as bird flocks have inspired the design of several distributed multi-agent systems, for example, swarm robotic systems, sensor networks, and modular robots.
 Despite this, most machine learning models employ the opposite inductive bias, i.e., with all elements (e.g., artificial neurons) interacting all the time.
-The GWT~\citep{baars1997theatre,dehaene2020we} also posits that the brain is composed in a modular way, with a set of expert modules which need to communicate but only do so sparingly and via a bottleneck through which only a few elements can squeeze at any time.
-If we believe that theory, these elements are the concepts present to our mind at any moment, and a few of them are called upon and joined in working memory in order to reconcile the interpretations made by different modular experts across the brain.
-The decomposition of knowledge into recomposable pieces also makes sense as a requirement for obtaining systematic generalization: conscious attention would then select which expert and which concepts (which we can think of as variables with different attributes and values) interact with which pieces of knowledge (which could be verbalizable rules or non-verbalizable intuitive knowledge about these variables) stored in the modular experts.
+The GWT~\citep{baars1997theatre,dehaene2020we} also posits that the brain is composed in a modular way, with a set of expert modules which need to communicate but only do so sparingly and via a bottleneck through which only a few selected bits of information can be squeezed at any time.
+If we believe that theory, these selected elements are the concepts present to our mind at any moment, and a few of them are called upon and joined in working memory in order to reconcile the interpretations made by different modular experts across the brain.
+The decomposition of knowledge into recomposable pieces, a hallmark of classical AI based on rules \citep{russell2010artificial} also makes sense as a requirement for obtaining systematic generalization \citep{bahdanau2018systematic}: conscious attention would then select which expert and which concepts (which we can think of as variables with different attributes and values) interact with which pieces of knowledge (which could be verbalizable rules or non-verbalizable intuitive knowledge about these variables) stored in the modular experts.
 On the other hand, the modules which are not brought to bear in this conscious processing may continue working in the background in a form of default or habitual computation (which would be the form of most of perception).
-For example, consider the task of predicting from the pixel-level information the motion of balls sometimes colliding against each other as well as the walls.
+For example, consider the task of predicting from pixel-level information the motion of balls sometimes colliding against each other as well as the walls.
 It is interesting to note that all the balls follow their default dynamics, and only when balls collide do we need to intersect information from several bouncing balls in order to make an inference about their future states.
 Saying that the brain modularizes knowledge is not sufficient, since there could be a huge number of ways of factorizing knowledge in a modular way.
 We need to think about the desired properties of modular decompositions of the acquired knowledge, and we propose here to take inspiration from the causal perspective on understanding how the world works, to help us define both the right set of variables and their relationship.